TanStack/react-charts/docs/src/pages/docs/api.md

 ]
 ```

-The **primaryAxis** and **secondaryAxes** Should have a prop called getValue, which is a getter function that returns the axis value for the datum.
+The **primaryAxis** and **secondaryAxes** options, should have a prop called getValue, which is a getter function that returns the axis value for the datum.
 Example:

 ```javascript
 const primaryAxis = React.useMemo(